Interpretation as Linear Transformation: A Cognitive-Geometric Model of Concepts and Meaning: Conclusion

 Although the formal model is abstract, it offers a unified vocabulary for analyzing phenomena in social epistemology, cognitive science, and AI alignment, where disagreements often stem from representational divergence rather than irrationality.
 Future work may extend the framework to nonlinear value spaces, empirically estimated interpretation maps, or networks in which agents strategically reshape one another’s bases.
 The broader aim is to treat meaning, motivation, and influence as geometrically grounded processes, thereby expanding the theoretical tools available for studying communication across heterogeneous minds.

-In this sense, the paper provides not only a model but a foundation for a research program: one that approaches belief dynamics by attending to the structure of the spaces in which agents think, value, and understand one another.
+In this sense, the paper provides not only a model but a foundation for a research program: one that approaches conceptual dynamics by attending to the structure of the spaces in which agents think, value, and understand one another.
+The code of the empirical illustration demo can be found at \href{https://github.com/DarkEyes/Cognitive-Geometry}{GitHub repository}.